Home » DIY » How to Paint Over Faux Finish: Sunroom Renovation

 • Prep the walls and room by wiping everything down to remove the dust and dirt.
 Clean the walls.

-• Apply a good coat of primer to the trim, walls and window panes.
+• Apply a good coat of primer to the trim, walls, and window panes.

 • If necessary, sand down any texture you don’t want to see.

-• Apply second coat of primer if the faux finish needs it.
+• Apply a second coat of primer if the faux finish needs it.
 I did a second coat over the heavy art in the sunroom.

 What the ivy design looked like after sanding.